The product has been added to your basket

 Vichy Idéal Soleil Mattifying Face Fluid Dry Touch SPF50+, £16.50/1,650 points (50ml)Add

-Boots Pharmaceuticals Rehydration Treatment, £2.99/ 299 points (6 sachets), for the treatment of diarrhoea.
-For 1 year+; always read the label.Add
+Boots Pharmaceuticals Rehydration Treatment, £2.99/ 299 points (6 sachets), relieves short-term dehydration; always read the label.Add

 Don’t forget that with the Boots Order & Collect service, you can order bulky products to pick up at the airport after going through security.
 Please order five days in advance.
 Available at selected airports only – visit boots.com/shoppingwithus for more information.